 Every student who is interested in Textile & Apparel Studies has to check out Stephens College.
 Positioned in Columbia, Missouri, this college is optimum for individuals who thrive in an urban setting.

 Stephens College does not require freshmen to live on-campus.
-Taking into consideration that 100.0% of students at Stephens College obtain educational funding, be sure to complete the FAFSA.
+For students who want to carry on after earning a bachelor's degree, Stephens College has graduate programs available.
 A virtual tour is a great way to find out more about Stephens College.

 It is hard to find a better school than Fashion Institute of Technology if you wish to study Textile & Apparel Studies.
 The setting in a significant city is wonderful for students seeking out considerable prospects for social networking, experience, and discovery.